gesteves/gateway/source/blog/2022-04-17-slack-heroku-cloudfront-lambda-at-edge-oh-my.html.markdown

 ---
 title: Slack and Heroku and CloudFront and Lambda@Edge, oh my!
-description: How I used CloudFront and Lambda@Edge functions to work around free Heroku dyno limitations
+description: How I used CloudFront and Lambda@Edge functions to work around free Heroku dyno limitations.
 date: 2022-04-17
 author: Guillermo Esteves
 ---